ulab-team/ulabsite/content/publication/2019-lusungouliuzhang-jth/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "_Journal of Transport Geography, 117_"
+publication: "_Journal of Transport & Health, 14_"
 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: This research aims to estimate how subjective wellbeing at baseline would affect the changes in travel behaviour among older people due to a new public transport infrastructure.
+summary: In this study, we explore the dose-response relationship between built environment characteristics and transport walking for youths in Hong Kong, a city with large variations in residential density.
 tags:
-- wellbeing
+- Hong Kong
-- natural experiment
+- built environment

 featured: false